maclong9/harvard-compsci/Introduction/04-Memory/README.md

 ## Pointers

 You can use the `%p` format code and the `&` appended to a variable name to print the address that a value is being stored in memory.
 This is known as a pointer which points to the memory address.
-The `*` character is used for syntax relating to pointers if you use it with a type `int *p` it will declare a pointer, if you use it without specifying a type `printf("%i", *p);` it will point to that memory address.
+The `*` character is used for syntax relating to pointers if you use it with a type `int *p` it declares a pointer, if you use it without specifying a type `printf("%i", *p);` it will point to that memory address.

 ```
 diagram of s stored in 8 bytes pointing to the start of string hi!\0